Clevoxa/discoops-wordpress-plugin/README.md

-# discoops-wordpress-plugin
+# Discoops WordPress Plugin

 Official WordPress plugin for Discoops.

-Connect your site to the Discoops platform and execute Discover optimization actions directly from WordPress.
+This plugin connects your WordPress site to the Discoops platform so you can execute Google Discover optimization actions faster, streamline editorial workflows, and act directly from WordPress.

+## Requirements

+- A WordPress site
+- An active Discoops account
+- Access to the Discoops platform